The glossary is a work in progress—please help if you can. You can discuss this page in the documentation forum.

 - Measure (AE)

 - A segment of time defined by a given number of beats.
-Dividing music into bars provides regular reference points to pinpoint locations within a piece of music.
+Dividing music into measures provides regular reference points to pinpoint locations within a piece of music.
+Same as → bar (BE).

 - Metronome mark